rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/notFightClub/README.md

 ## Submission

-1. Work in your personal private repository named `not-fight-club`.
+1. Work in a **public repository on your personal GitHub account** named `not-fight-club`.
-2. On the day cross-check starts, switch the repository to public so reviewers can access it and `gh-pages` can deploy.
-3. Deploy your work to `gh-pages`.
+2. Deploy your work to `gh-pages`.
 If `gh-pages` is not available, use <https://app.netlify.com/drop> with the naming scheme `<github-username>-not-fight-club`.
-4. Open a Pull Request from your working branch into `main`.
+3. Open a Pull Request from your working branch into `main`.
 Name the PR after the task.
 Write the description following the [PR description schema](https://rs.school/docs/short-track/pull-request-requirements). **Do not merge** the PR into `main`.
-5. Use the [Git commit convention](https://rs.school/docs/git-convention) for your commit messages.
+4. Use the [Git commit convention](https://rs.school/docs/git-convention) for your commit messages.
 The commit history must reflect the actual development process.
-6. Submit the deployment link in [rs app](https://app.rs.school/) → **Cross-Check: Submit**.
+5. Submit the deployment link in [rs app](https://app.rs.school/) → **Cross-Check: Submit**.
-7. After the deadline, complete the cross-check (3 days) in **Cross-Check Review**.
+6. After the deadline, complete the cross-check (3 days) in **Cross-Check Review**.

 ## Cross-check